tbaumann/meshcore-cli/README.md

 Configuration files are stored in ```$HOME/.config/meshcore```

-If the directory exists, default ble address and history will be stored them.
+If the directory exists, default ble address and history will be stored there.

 If there is an initialization script file called ```init```, it will be executed just before the commands provided on command line are executed (and after evaluation of the arguments).